 The companies share similar missions but focus on different markets.
 Criterion publishes DVDs and Blu-ray discs and spends most of its energy on the home video market.
 Janus handles theatrical and nontheatrical showings, as well as television and cable licenses.
 To learn more about Janus Films, please visit: janusfilms.com.

 The Criterion Collection is dedicated to gathering the greatest films from around the world and publishing them in editions of the highest technical quality, with supplemental features that enhance the appreciation of the art of film.
 Eclipse is a selection of lost, forgotten, or overshadowed classics in simple, affordable editions.
 Each Eclipse series is a brief cinematheque retrospective for the adventurous home viewer.
 Essential Art House is exactly that: movie-only editions of the films you need to know, presented in beautiful digital transfers and accompanied by helpful liner notes.
 For the devoted cinephile, these are must-own fundamentals; for the novice film lover, this is precisely where to begin.

 Every Eclipse series includes two or more films, and they are not sold separately on DVD.

-Yes, with the exception of certain films that appear only in our fifty-disc Essential Art House: 50 Years of Janus Films box set.
+Yes, with the exception of certain films that appear only in our fifty-disc Essential Art House: 50 Years of Janus Films Collector's Set.
 Most of the films available in the Essential Art House line are available in your choice of stand-alone editions—a movie-only Essential Art House edition or a full-blown Criterion Collection special edition.
 Some may be available in a Blu-ray edition as well.

 We only publish DVDs for the North American market, and our DVDs and Blu-ray discs are encoded region 1.